 High above the little village of Bardsea, near Ulverston, stands this curious structure.
-With stunning views of Conishead Priory and its landscape, and a sweeping vista over Morecambe Bay, the monument was well described in 1817 as a ‘Monumental Edifice’.
+With stunning views of Conishead Priory and its landscape, and a sweeping vista over Morecambe Bay, the building was well described in 1817 as a ‘Monumental Edifice’.

 The three-sided structure was built in the park of Bardsea Hall, which once stood at the foot of the hill on which the monument stands.
 Bardsea was a seat of the Wilsons, close relations of the Bradylls of Conishead, and the two estates would become united by inheritance in the early 19th century.
 Conishead Priory had been, as the name suggests, a religious house, but became a private home after the dissolution of the monasteries.